What Is a Gantt Chart?

 The Gantt chart was popularized by Henry Gantt.
 It is a type of bar chart that illustrates or tracks a project schedule.
-There is a list of activities or tasks on the left of the bar chart and on the horizontal axis, there exists a suitable time frame.
-Here is what a Gantt Chart usually looks like.
+It lists activities or tasks on the left of the bar chart a time frame for them.
+Here is how a Gantt Chart usually looks like:

-A Gantt chart can be used to figure out:
+A Gantt chart can be used to determine:

 How to Create Excel Gantt Chart with Multiple Start and End Dates: Step-by-Step Procedure